inyCation/inyCation/README.md

-- 🔭 I’m currently working on Portfolio Personal Website
+- 🔭 I’m currently working on LOGIN AND AUTH USING PHP AND MYSQL
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning REACT.js